gsilviHQS/Variationals_algorithms/README.md

 - **tests** unit tests for the variational algorithms
 - **QLMtools** additional tools to upload qiskit_mod to QLMaaS server
     - *uploader_library.py* helper to upload the qiskit_mod library to QLMaaS server
+- *create_conda_env.sh* script to create a conda environment with all required libraries
+- *environment.yml* conda environment file
+- *setup.py* setup file to install the qiskit_mod library and with unittest reciper to run the unit tests
 ## Licence

 The `LICENCE` file contains the default licence statement as specified in the proposal and partner agreement.